Raja (1995 film): Soundtrack

 The songs were composed by Nadeem-Shravan, while the lyrics were penned by Sameer.
 The album went on to become the second most sold Bollywood album of 1995.
 Nadeem-Shravan, for this album also received the Special Award London (UK).

-The song "Nazrein Mili Dil Dhadka" was inspired by "Sealed with a Kiss" Brian Hyland version copied from the soundtrack of the 1961 Rock Hudson movie, Come September.
-And the same tune was in the 1967 film Humraaz.
-The starting tune of "Akhiyan Milaoon" was copied from the Bangladeshi song "Ami Tomay Bhalobashi" from Andha Prem (1993), composed by Ahmed Imtiaz Bulbul.
+The song "Nazrein Mili Dil Dhadka" was inspired by the Come September theme song performed by Billy Vaughan and his orchestra.
+The tune of "Akhiyan Milaoon" was inspired from the Bangladeshi song "Ami Tomay Bhalobashi" from Andha Prem (1993), composed by Ahmed Imtiaz Bulbul.
+According to the Indian trade website Box Office India, with around 35,00,000 units sold the soundtrack became the second highest-selling album of the year.